abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter06.md

 # The Five Hindrances

-As we develop meditation, whether it’s mettā bhāvanā (the development of loving-kindness) or other kinds of meditation, we always have to develop skill in dealing with what are called the hindrances, *nīvaraṇa* in Pāli.
+As we develop meditation, whether it’s mettā-bhāvanā or other kinds of meditation, we always have to develop skill in dealing with what are called the hindrances, *nīvaraṇa* in Pāli.
 It’s something that we need to be attentive to, not just in meditation, but in daily life and our interactions with people.
 Whether we’re walking, sitting, standing, or lying down, we need to be aware of how these hindrances overwhelm or obscure the mind.

 The hindrances that the Buddha pointed to are sensual desire, ill will, sloth and torpor, restlessness and worry, and skeptical doubt.
 These